What’s the best franchise opportunity?

 Here’s the bottom line for finding the best franchise opportunity for you.
 1. Find a means of analyzing/identifying your interests, skills, personal goals, comfort zone and pocketbook.
 You can find questionnaires online, books, a career counselor, or self-help programs for prospective entrepreneurs.
 You might also consider the help of a friend who is already doing well in business.
 2. Learn the ropes of in-depth franchise due diligence.
 Again, research will point you in the right direction for analyzing franchises.
 The buying a franchise section of this site offers good direction and insight.

-This is the truth: only one person can identify your best franchise opportunity.
+This is the truth: The best franchise opportunity is the one best suited to the buyer.
+Only one person can identify their best franchise opportunity.
 That would be YOU.